-What should you expect after the first week of rehab?
+What should you expect in the last week of rehab?

 Rehab is designed for people who have committed themselves to full recovery.

-- Treatment programmes skewed to the extreme, in favour strictly of only one form of spiritual approach or outlook on recovery.
+- Any approach to therapy which is demonstrably tied to only one type of outlook on what works best.
 The majority of rehab clinics favour a broader approach which takes into account all routes to recovery and don’t insist that religious adherence is required.

 (ii) The belief that a little success experienced during the early stages of recovery means that we're “cured”.

 (iii) Not being fully equipped to comprehend future situations or events that could potentially trigger relapse.